ceblan/MATRIX_LXC/README.md

     its name, state (running, stopped), and other relevant information like IP addresses.

-5.  **Ansible** playbook that performs all previous task on host tsc-host-1.
+5.  **Ansible** playbook that performs all previous task on host your host.

-    Below there is an Ansible playbook that sets up the DEBIAN-12 container (lxc) on the host **tsc-host-1**, performing all the tasks you've outlined:
+    Below there is an Ansible playbook that sets up the DEBIAN-12 container (lxc) on your host performing all the tasks you've outlined:

         ---
         - name: Set up LXC container for a DEBIAN-12
-          hosts: uberrimus # here should be tsc-host-1 instead
+          hosts: localhost # here should be tsc-host-1 instead
           become: yes
           vars_files:
             - vars.yml